-- ➤ Incorporate the provisions of S. 2785, the After-School Partnerships Improve Results in Education (ASPIRE) Act into any new federal investments targeted at middle and high school reform.
-Introduced in the 111th Congress by Senator Blanche Lincoln and by Representatives Betty McCollum and Nita Lowey in the 110th Congress, the ASPIRE Act contains the following key elements: - Local and national afterschool "centers of excellence" that serve low-income and/or low-performing students. - High quality programs, academic enrichment, civic engagement and service learning opportunities, and marketable skills development.
+- Incorporate the provisions of the ASPIRE Act into any new federal investment targeted at middle and high school reform.
+Introduced in the 110th Congress as HR 6928, the ASPIRE Act contains the following key elements: - Local and national afterschool "centers of excellence" that serve low-income and/or low-performing students. - High quality programs, academic enrichment, civic engagement and service learning opportunities, and marketable skills development.
 Include a range of allowable activities including mathematics and science education; language arts, writing, and reading; history, geography, or social studies; career technical education activity; business and entrepreneurial education program; health, physical activity and wellness; environmental and conservation; or arts and music education. - Tied to high school reform and college access.